minvws/nl-covid19-coronacheck-app-coordination/docs/providing-events-by-token.md

 ### Requesting owner verification

-If the testing party wants to tighten the binding between user and test result, ownership verification should be considered when a result is available and the result will be issued outside a supervised context.
+To tighten the binding between user and test result, ownership verification should be performed when a result will be issued outside a supervised context.
 The server should issue a verification code to the user by ways of sms, phone or e-mail and should return a response that prompts the CoronaCheck app to ask for this validation number.

 To prompt the response, use HTTP response code: 401